 3. Network Applications and related (including topics such as):

 - Big Data and e-Science Applications

 - M-Health, E-Health, and Smart Health-care

 - Middleware services

 - Peer-to-peer networks

-- Security, trust and privacy
+- Security, trust and privacy in networks

 - Smartphone networked apps

 - Telecom service assurance